 Some people feel better about facing the loss of a dog if they have another companion already in place.
 If that’s true for you, just be sure the new dog does not create a stressful situation for your senior.

 Here is our answer to an E-mail we received that raised this question:

 You are very right to be concerned about the effect of adding another dog to your family.
-Some dogs — especially older ones — become extremely upset when anything in their environment is changed and no more chores cleaning deep.
+Some dogs — especially older ones — become extremely upset when anything in their environment is changed.
 Each dog is an individual, though, and each family presents a different situation, so there really is no way of predicting how your dog will react.
-Unfortunately, there is no clear-cut answer.
 Here are some suggestions and ideas for you to consider:

 (1) Do a trial run.
 Try to “borrow” a dog to take home for an afternoon and see how your dog reacts.
 In some cases, a puppy will “energize” an older dog, who will become more playful and begin to behave like a puppy herself again.
 In other cases, the older dog simply won’t tolerate the changes made by another dog in her home.

 (2) A puppy may be too energetic for your dog’s taste; but a slightly older dog — say, a 4- to 5 -year-old — may be calmer and your dog may relate better.
 If your trial run with a puppy doesn’t work out, you may want to try it with an older dog.
 (Yes, it’s true, we are partial to older dogs at the Senior Dogs Project, and we recommend them all the time.)